slee279/EPL/README.md

     - Predict all 380 games EPL 18/19, only use poisson distribution to predict each games

 # Questions
-1. Predicting all 380 games to get total points VS. Fit regression model to predict total points.
+1. Predicting all 380 games to get total points VS. Regression analysis to predict total points.

 # Resource
 https://fivethirtyeight.com/features/how-our-2018-world-cup-predictions-work/